Sergeant Ronald Bentley, 1698420, Flight Engineer, 106 Squadron, Royal Air Force.

 Ronald married Greta Clarke in Summer 1943 and they appear to have had one child, Charles S. Bentley, born in late 1943 or early 1944.
 In 1939 Greta, a tennis racket stringer, the daughter of gardener Joe Frederick Clarke and his wife Louisa Annie was living with her parents and two siblings on Belmont Terrace, The Green, Ossett.
 Following the untimely death of her husband, Ronald, Greta married Ernest Sykes in late 1946.

-Ronald Bentley served with 106 Squadron, based at RAF Metheringham, situated between the villages of Metheringham and Martin and 12.1 miles (19.5 km) south east of the county town Lincoln, Lincolnshire, England.
-Operated as a bomber airfield during World War II the station opened in October 1943 and was decommissioned in the spring of 1946.
+Ronald Bentley joined the Royal Air Force Volunteer Reserve at the age of 17 and served with 106 Squadron, training on Stirling bombers, before becoming a Seargent Flight Engineer on Lancaster bombers based at RAF Metheringham, situated between the villages of Metheringham and Martin, 12.1 miles (19.5 km) south east of Lincoln.
+Operated as a bomber airfield during World War II, the station opened in October 1943 and was decommissioned in the spring of 1946.
 During WW2, 106 Squadron lost 65 Lancaster bombers and 995 aircrew in operations flown from RAF Metheringham and other bases.

 Lancaster ME832 ZN-J, "Hares Hounds", piloted by 21 year-old Stanley Montague Fucher, left RAF Metheringham at 23:25 on the 4th July 1944 as part of a 231 bomber raid on the V1 flying bomb silo at Saint-Leu-d'Esserent in France.
 Saint-Leu-d’Esserent in northern France was built on the chalk of Picardy.
 Near the town was an underground cave system which in the peaceful pre-war years had served to grow mushrooms.
 The Germans had adapted it as a hidden storage site for V-1 rockets.